Written by Katie Mathews from wandertooth.com

 “Which one of us do you think is Roma?”
 Livia asks our group, draping her arm around Ana’s shoulders after we’ve come to a stop in University Square.

-Livia, with her dark expressive eyes and olive skin, fits my stereotype of how Romani people look almost perfectly.
+With her dark expressive eyes and olive skin, Livia fits my stereotype of how Romani people look almost perfectly.
 Next to her, blonde, green-eyed Ana does not.
 And yet, it’s Ana who is Roma on this tour, not Livia.

 And that, really, is the point.
 We’re all shaped by our unconscious prejudices and stereotypes, and sometimes it takes a bit of work and human connection to realize how wrong we are.
 That’s what Bucharest’s Roma Heritage Tour is all about: introducing us to the history, culture, and people that make up Bucharest’s Romani community.
 And it’s an eye-opening several hours.

 From the heart of Bucharest’s picturesque Old Town to one of the poorest neighborhoods in the city, Livia and Ana tell us about the history of Roma people in Romania over the centuries.
-We end the tour with a delicious lunch at the city’s Roma Museum, surrounded by academics, politicians, and activists that are shaping the community’s future, and reshaping the perceptions of tourists interested in learning more about this much discriminated against community.
+We end the tour with a delicious lunch at the city’s Roma Museum, surrounded by academics, politicians, and activists that are shaping the community’s future and reshaping the perceptions of tourists interested in learning more about this much discriminated against the community.

 If you’ve ever wondered about the real people behind the ‘gypsy’ stereotype, this tour is a must.